Friedrich Auerbach

-Friedrich Auerbach (23 August 1870, Breslau – 4 August 1925) was a German chemist.
-He was the son of anatomist Leopold Auerbach and the brother of physicist Felix Auerbach.
-He was the father of geneticist Charlotte Auerbach.
+Friedrich Auerbach (23 August 1870 – 4 August 1925) was a German chemist.

 Biography

+Auerbach was born on 23 August 1870, in Breslau, to anatomist Leopold Auerbach.
+His older brother Felix later became a physicist.
 He studied mathematics, physics and chemistry at the universities of Leipzig and Breslau — at Leipzig his instructors were Johannes Wislicenus and Wilhelm Ostwald; at Breslau he was a student of Albert Ladenburg.
-From 1894 to 1903 he was associated with factories in Edenkoben and Krefeld, and afterwards worked in the chemical laboratory of Richard Abegg at Breslau.
-From 1904 he worked at the Reich Health Office in Berlin, where he eventually attained the position of Oberregierungsrat.
+From 1894 to 1903, he was associated with factories in Edenkoben and Krefeld, and afterwards worked in the chemical laboratory of Richard Abegg at Breslau.
+From 1904, he worked at the Reich Health Office in Berlin, where he eventually attained the position of Oberregierungsrat.

 Much of his scientific research dealt with poisons, in particular, issues concerning lead poisoning.
 With Richard Abegg, he was author of a multi-volume manual on inorganic chemistry, titled "Handbuch der anorganischen Chemie".
-After Abegg's death in 1910, he became its sole editor.
+After Abegg's death on 4 August 1910, he became its sole editor.
+His daughter Charlotte became a geneticist.